Anthonymuro/aisd-jse-on-the-job-2/README.md

 ## Deliverables ✅

-## 1. **Create the Project Folder and Files**
+## 1. **Locate and Navigate to Your Project Folder**

-  Again, Your folder name may vary based on your selection of the eCommerce store type.
+  You should locate the folder where you saved last week’s project and continue working from there.
+No need to start a new project from scratch.

-  - [ ] Create a folder named `PawsClawsPetStore_2` to store all your project files.
+  - [ ] Find and navigate to the folder from last week's project, for example: `PawsClawsPetStore` or the folder you named based on your client.

-  - [ ] Now `cd` into that new folder you created.
+  - [ ] `cd` into that folder from the terminal to access your project code.

-  - [ ] Inside the `PawsClawsPetStore_2` folder, create a file named `index.js`.
-This will be your main JavaScript file.
+  - [ ] Inside this folder, continue working in your existing `index.js` file, which you set up last week.

 ## 2. **Starting from Last Week's Data**
 In this step, you will build upon the variables you created in last week's assignment.
 You will begin with the variables in your `index.js` file, which represent your store's name, products, prices, and store hours.
 The goal for this step is to remove the `console.log()` statements temporarily and focus on how to structure your data more efficiently for later use.